-In past, Macs were well secured computers thanks to UNIX-like operating system macOS (formerly Mac OS X / OS X).
-This OS was not majority system as was MS Windows, so it was “ignored” by crackers.
-With growing popularity of Mac computers, crackers increased their interest in Macs.
+In the past, Macs were well secured computers thanks to UNIX-like operating system macOS (formerly Mac OS X / OS X).
+This OS was not majority system as was MS Windows, so it was “ignored” by hackers.
+With growing popularity of Mac computers, the same applied to “hacking scene” of macOS.
 You can no longer visit pirate or illegal websites without any risk for your Mac.
 Times are changing and Macs are no longer as secure as it was in past.

 It’s a good idea to get ad blockers, like AdBlock, or even better, uBlock. uBlock does not let pass ads from companies which paid for excluding from blocklist.
 If you are user of both macOS and iOS, we strongly recommend 1Blocker and Roadblock.

 Downloading legal software from genuine sites may be risk too.
 As in case of HandBrake, an open-source video transcoder for Macs, hackers attacked server and replaced HandBrake app with infected one.
 Same issue was with torrent client Transmission, which was infected by ransomware.

 Malware was detected on 19th October and it looks like infected apps were on server on that date before 3:15 p.m.
 Eastern Time.
 Malware creates these files:

 Did you spot these files?
 It’s high chance that you are infected.

 Unfortunately, there is only one way how to get it rid of – reinstallation of macOS.
 Currently, clean versions of affected products are now available from the Eltima website.